December Teacher Spotlight

 The classroom structure creates an environment that allows for opportunities to self-reflect.
 I will be looking for what environments promote changes in how my students see themselves as mathematicians.
 (Self-assessment differs from self-reflection where one is a method that is used fluidly throughout student learning to gauge the student’s confidence in a content area).

 Journaling is one tool with many uses.
 This year I would like to provide opportunities for student reflection in journaling by holding myself more accountable.
 I will focus on meaningful and timely feedback, journal prompts written with specific goals and intentional teacher modeling to maximize my student’s learning and organization.

 I would like to make more purposeful and intentional decisions in the classroom when planning and assessing as a “road map” in their learning.
 This will force me to use formative assessment techniques more often than summative ones.

 4) Develop Metacognition in My Students

-What can I implement in terms of daily routines as well as within specific content areas that make students more aware of their thinking process?
-I was involved in a 3-day lesson study at Oak Hill School in Nashville, TN that allowed me to collaborate with other teachers from around the US in looking for changes that I could make to build more metacognitive students.
-One focus area I will continue to study is the teacher’s role in the metacognitive process.
-When to intervene and when to step back and observe.
+I was involved in a 3-day lesson study at Oak Hill School in Nashville, TN that allowed me to collaborate with other teachers from around the US looking for changes I could make to build more metacognitive students.
+One focus area I will continue to study is the teacher’s role in the metacognitive process, such as when to intervene and when to step back and observe.

 MJ congratulations on being in the spotlight!
 We can’t wait to check back in later in the year and watch the great work you are doing in the classroom.